ptuukkan/42-libft/README.md

 * Code must be complied with -Wall, -Wextra and -Werror flags.
 * Only the following functions are allowed: malloc, free, and write.
 ## Solution
 I created mandatory and bonus functions.
-In addition to that I have been adding many useful functions.
+In addition to that I have been adding many useful functions, such as linked lists and binary tree.
 I have also included here two additional projects, get_next_line and ft_printf, both are very useful in the following projects.

 # get_next_line